 Initially AB was very sick after her infection and spinal surgery.
 She had been left developing this infection for almost 2 weeks before she was transferred to a neurosurgical centre for surgery.

 After a period in ICU, prolonged confusion and sepsis, she awoke unable to stand or walk.
 This had a very detrimental effect on her mental health and initially AB was not interested in an investigation into her treatment.
 However, her husband and daughter were so angered by the treatment she had experienced that they instructed Stewarts to investigate.
 They were the driving force behind pursuing a claim due to their recognition that a successful claim would bring financial security for AB’s care needs.
 The husband had a Power of Attorney and provided instructions to Amy Fielding, a senior associate in our Clinical Negligence team.

 AB was transferred to the National Spinal Injuries Centre in Buckinghamshire on her family’s insistence.
 She then underwent further surgery to stabilise her spine.
 She commenced a package of intensive spinal rehabilitation.
 She went from being wheelchair reliant to being able to mobilise in a matter of months.
 She finally returned home to her family almost 10 months after her injury.

 Fortunately, in the absence of funds, AB’s house had previously been partially adapted for her mother.
 She was therefore able to make use of these adaptations.
 Once home, through her determination and strength of character, her and her husband managed to cope throughout the remainder of the proceedings.
-As both were elderly, and as Mr B had suffered with longstanding cardiac problems, this was a testament to them both.
+As both were elderly, and as Mr B had longstanding cardiac problems, this was a testament to them both.

 Following the second surgery, her recovery and her rehab, AB became incredibly driven to try and retain as much function as possible.
 She could only walk for a few minutes with a walker but she tried to make sure that she kept her function with very committed, self-directed physical exercise at home.